 Table of Contents

 What is Argentium Silver (Definition and Meaning)?
-Is it Real Silver?
-Why is This Silver Type Called “Argentium”
+Is it Real Silver and What is it Made of?

-Silver Argentium is a real silver alloy, a modern type that contains a higher percentage of pure silver than sterling silver (92.5% silver) and also incorporates germanium for enhanced tarnish resistance and increased durability and strength.
+Silver Argentium is a modern silver alloy that contains a higher percentage of pure silver than sterling silver (92.5% silver) and also incorporates germanium for enhanced tarnish resistance and increased durability and strength.

 The name “Silver Argentium” comes from the Latin word “argentum,” meaning silver, and the addition of germanium to the alloy.